TAZICEF- ceftazidime injection, powder, for solution

 Tazicef (ceftazidime for injection, USP) may be used alone in cases of confirmed or suspected sepsis.
 Ceftazidime has been used successfully in clinical trials as empiric therapy in cases where various concomitant therapies with other antibacterial drugs have been used.

 Tazicef (ceftazidime for injection, USP) may also be used concomitantly with other antibacterial drugs, such as aminoglycosides, vancomycin, and clindamycin; in severe and life-threatening infections; and in the immunocompromised patient.
 When such concomitant treatment is appropriate, prescribing information in the labeling for the other antibacterial drugs should be followed.
 The dose depends on the severity of the infection and the patient's condition.

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of Tazicef (ceftazidime for injection, USP) and other antibacterial drugs, Tazicef (ceftazidime for injection, USP) should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Tazicef (ceftazidime for injection, USP) and other antibacterial drugs, Tazicef (ceftazidime for injection, USP) should be used only to treat infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
 In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.

 Tazicef is contraindicated in patients who have shown hypersensitivity to ceftazidime or the cephalosporin group of antibacterial drugs.